-Ketones are essentially fuel molecules that are generated by the body when there are no carbs to use as fuel.
-The body produces them when fatty acids are broken down (from fat) as a source of energy.
+Ketones are essentially fuel molecules generated by the body when there are no carbs to use as fuel.
+The body produces them when fatty acids are broken down (from fat) as energy sources.

-The aim of the keto diet is to get to ketosis, the process of the body utilizing fat (as opposed to carbs) for energy.
-When blood glucose levels and insulin levels are low, such as during fasting or low carbohydrate intake, fat breaks down to fatty acids as a form of fuel.
-Fatty acids are carried into our cell’s mitochondria where they are used as fuel to make adenosine triphosphate, know as ATP (the main energy molecule of all cells).
-In the process of using fats to make energy, the excess fatty acids are diverted to make molecules called ketones or ketone bodies.
+The keto diet aims to get to ketosis, the body's process utilizing fat (as opposed to carbs) for energy.
+When blood glucose levels and insulin levels are low, such as during fasting or low carbohydrate intake, fat breaks down to fatty acids as fuel.
+Fatty acids are carried into our cell’s mitochondria, where they are used as fuel to make adenosine triphosphate, know as ATP (the primary energy molecule of all cells).
+In using fats to produce energy, the excess fatty acids are diverted to make molecules called ketones or ketone bodies.

 What to Know When Starting Keto

 With any new diet or eating plan, you’ll want to check with your doctor before you begin.
 This is particularly true for diabetics and people living with chronic illnesses who after receiving the go-ahead for the diet, will also want to carefully follow the eating plan under the supervision of their physician.

 People often start the diet with a 1- to 2-day water-only fast.
 If you want to know if you are in ketosis, you can test your blood with a blood ketone meter (similar to a glucose monitor that uses a drop of blood) or urine (utilizing urine strips).
 If you embark on a serious keto diet and want to be sure you’re doing right, you’ll want to invest in these testing kits.
 (They can be purchased on Amazon

 .)Ketosis is typically considered to be a reading of 0.5 mm/L ketones (mainly the 3HB) in blood.